 About 40% of the Jews of Cologne had emigrated by 1939.
 In May 1941, The Gestapo started to concentrate all Jewish from Cologne in so-called Jewish houses.
 From there they were transferred to the barracks in Fort V in Müngersdorf.
 On 21 October 1941 the first transport left Cologne for Łódź, the last one was sent to Theresienstadt on 1 October 1944.
 Immediately before the transport the fair hall in Cologne-Deutz was used as a detention camp.
 The transports left from the underground part of the Köln Messe/Deutz Station.
 The deported people went to Łódź, Theresienstadt, Riga, Lublin and other ghettos and camps in the east which were only transit points: from here they went to extermination camps.
 When the U.S. troops occupied Cologne on 6 March 1945, between 30 and 40 Jewish men who had survived in hiding were found.

-On the site of the Archeological zone of Cologne, a Jewish Museum if under construction since 2010.
+On the site of the Archeological zone of Cologne, a Jewish Museum is under construction since 2010.
 It will be about 7000 m2 and will explore 2000 years of Jewish presence in Cologne.
-Named MiQua, as a reference to the mikveh excavated in this site, the museum will open in 2021.
+It is expected to open in 2024.